 The same applies to 1:1 deal negotiations, gathering the shipping information and shipping the products, signing contracts, collecting payout information and making payments, asking for screenshots after posting, and manually entering data into Excel to get an overview of the campaign results – this is definitely a bigger cost than paying 20% of the platform fee.

-The charm of an influencer marketing platform is that you can manage all your content creators, collaborations, posted content, payments, and campaign results in one place.
+The charm of an influencer management platform is that you can manage all your content creators, collaborations, posted content, payments, and campaign results in one place.